 Entering students may receive advanced placement, with or without college credit, by giving clear evidence of competence in courses tested by the College Board Advanced Placement Program (AP), the College Level Examination Program (CLEP), Defense Activity Non-Traditional Educational Support (DANTES), Proficiency Examination Program (PEP) of the American College Testing Program or proficiency examinations administered by the academic departments.
-Placement and the number of credit hours are determined by the department concerned, following review of the individual examinations, appropriate secondary school coursework and personal interviews as needed.
+Placement and the number of credit hours are determined following review of the individual examinations, appropriate secondary school coursework, and personal interviews as needed.
+For more information, contact the Registrar's Office.